Remember the Opioid Crisis? Here’s an Update.

 However, a diet rich in probiotics may not be ideal for people with health conditions or those taking certain medications.
 If you get frequent infections or have a week immune system, you should avoid probiotic supplements.
 The Mayo Clinic recommends caution if you are taking any medication that affects your immune system or if you have pancreatitis.

-Be sure to talk to your pharmacist at Amber Pharmacy before adding probiotics to your diet or taking a probiotic supplement.
+Be sure to talk to your pharmacist at Amber Specialty Pharmacy before adding probiotics to your diet or taking a probiotic supplement.
 It’s important to learn how probiotics can affect your medications and your body, especially if you have a chronic health condition.

-Amber Pharmacy takes a whole-health approach to managing chronic conditions.
-As a member of the Amber Pharmacy healthcare team and a licensed-registered dietitian, I have the opportunity to counsel patients every day on their unique nutrition and dietary needs.
-If you have questions about your diet, including how add more probiotics, contact Amber Pharmacy to schedule a free consultation.
+Amber Specialty Pharmacy takes a whole-health approach to managing chronic conditions.
+As a member of the Amber Specialty Pharmacy healthcare team and a licensed-registered dietitian, I have the opportunity to counsel patients every day on their unique nutrition and dietary needs.
+If you have questions about your diet, including how add more probiotics, contact Amber Specialty Pharmacy to schedule a free consultation.